jakeru/nrfenv/README.md

 # Activate a nRF Connect toolchain environment

 This script activates a [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf) toolchain environment.
+Initial version was written by Jakob Ruhe 2024 and a polished version was released early 2025.

-It was written by Jakob Ruhe late 2024.
 Feel free to say something if you find the script useful or if you have any suggestions for improvements!

 ## Installation